Overview

 ATMs and Currency

 Avoid “Euronet” machines, which charge high fees and offer poor exchange rates.
-Look for bank-branded ATMs like Bank Austria, Raiffeisen, or Erste Bank.
+Look for bank-branded ATMs like Raiffeisen, Erste Bank, or Bank Austria.

-At Central Station: Multiple bank-branded ATMs are in the BahnhofCity shopping gallery on the ground and lower levels.
+At Central Station: Four ATMs are in the BahnhofCity shopping gallery — two on the ground floor (Erdgeschoß) and one each in the lower levels (UG1 and UG2).

 Austrian ATMs often dispense €50 or €100 notes.
 Try to break these at a newsstand (Tabak) in the terminal or station, as small cafes and taxi drivers may struggle to provide change for large bills.